 - How many square feet will the custom home you want to build need?

 - Are you buying land with utilities or without?
 If it is raw land, consider the cost of hooking up utilities.
-The expense can easily run from $10,000 to $30,000 or more, depending on the distance from your lot to existing utilities.
+The expense can easily run from $10,000 to $30,000 or more, in South Carolina, depending on the distance from your lot to existing utilities.
 Be sure to check on the exact distance and pricing for your utility hook up including electricity, natural gas, water, and sewer lines.
 Ask your local services or a local contractor for an estimate.

 - If you aren’t close to water and sewer utilities, investigate the cost of drilling and maintaining a well before purchasing the land and ensure the lot can support a septic system.
 A well can cost anywhere from $2,000 to $25,000 depending on the depth required.
 A septic tank will likely cost less per month to operate than public sewer service fees, but the installation may cost $3,000 to $20,000.

 - If you are buying developed land, keep in mind that there will still be tap fees for your phone, cable, power, gas, sewer, and water.
 In addition, there will be the cost per square foot of extending the lines from the road to your home.

 - Be sure to inquire about all the permits and fees your jurisdiction will require.
 They can also add up.

 - How much work needs to be done to prepare the land for building and do your lot prep?
 Will you need surveying, tree removal, grading, and drainage solutions?

 - How large of a driveway will you need and what type of driveway do you want?